indrajithekanayake/Java-PointOfSales-System-for-Resturent/README.md

-# Give us a star if this usefull
+# Give us a star if this usefull :star:  :star:  :star:
 We expressed our gratitude to Mrs. Sulari Fernando, our humble lecturer and the module leader of Software Engineering for the internet using java, for the enormous help and guidance we received in completion of this project and the module

 We would also like to extend our special thanks to all the lecturers and our dearest colleagues for their immense support and motivation thought our studies.